Tuition, Fees, and Estimated Costs

 For an early estimate of merit scholarship and need-based financial aid eligibility, use our quick and easy Net Price Calculator!

 |Resident||Living with Family||Off-Campus|

-Housing and Tier 2 Meal Plan or Living Allowance
+Housing and Food (Tier 2 Meal Plan) or Living Expenses

 *The Tier 2 meal plan is used when determining meal plan cost.
-Choosing a Tier 1 or Unlimited Dining Hall meal plan could increase cost.
+Choosing a Tier 1 or Ultimate Dining Hall meal plan could increase cost.
 Learn more about meal plan options.

-Note: Families are billed directly for tuition, fees, and on-campus room and board.
-Books, transportation, and personal expenses shown above are average costs and are not included on the semester bill.
+Note: Families are billed directly for tuition, fees, and on-campus housing and meal plan.
+Books, transportation, personal expenses, and additional food allowance shown above are average costs and are not included on the semester bill.

 Part-time Undergraduate Students

 The cost of attendance for part-time undergraduate students is $1,047 per credit hour (up to 11.5 credit hours).
 There is also a $20 comprehensive fee per credit hour.
 Figures are subject to change without notice.

 For more information, refer to the Student Accounts Undergraduate Tuition and Fees page.

 Financial Aid at Fisher